 Healthy Together and Individually

-If you don’t have a “Prince Charming” or a “Cinderella” that you’re married to —someone who wants to work by your side, with the Lord’s help, to do what needs to be done, all is not lost.
+If you aren’t married to a “Prince Charming” or a “Cinderella” —all is not lost.
 They say that the marriage is only as healthy as the least healthy marriage partner.
 Make sure you do your part to be the healthiest one.

 Consider what Paul Tripp wrote in his book, What Did You Expect?: Redeeming the Realities of Marriage:

 “Our desire is that our marriages would be the location of our comfort, ease, and enjoyment.
 We often have desires no bigger than this.
 But God’s purpose is that each of our marriages would be a tool for something that is way more miraculous and glorious than our tiny, little, self-focused definition of happiness.
 He has designed marriage to be one of his most effective and efficient tools of personal holiness.
 He has designed your marriage to change you.”

 Be Transformed, Not Conformed to the World’s Happy Ideal

 Remember the challenge we’re given in Romans 12:2:

 “Do not be conformed to this world.
 But be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.”

 I pray the following blessing upon all who read this blog.

 “May the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will.
 And may He work in us what is pleasing to Him, through Jesus Christ to whom be the glory for ever and ever.”
 (Hebrews 13:20-21)